How to Evaluate a Library Health Program: A Practical Step-by-Step Guide

 Indicators are specific measures that help determine whether outcomes are being achieved.

-Libraries do not need large amounts of data to evaluate programs effectively.
-A small number of meaningful indicators can provide valuable insights.
+Importantly, libraries do not need large amounts of data to evaluate programs effectively.
+A small number of thoughtful indicators can provide incredibly valuable insight.

 Step 6: Collect Feedback